GerritCodeReview/k8s-gerrit/container-images/fetch-job/README.md

 # FetchJob container image

 Container to run a job that fetches from remote repositories to corresponding local repositories.
-Thi can be used to create copies of repositories hosted on other git servers in the local Gerrit.
+This can be used to create copies of repositories hosted on other git servers in the local Gerrit.
 This is useful for backing up repositories or to have a copy of branches of a project that was forked in the local Gerrit.